 - 4 cups sharp cheddar cheese shredded

-- Add the 2 cups of water to the Instant Pot and then add the rigatoni pasta.
+- Add Water & Pasta: Add the 2 cups of water to the Instant Pot and then add the rigatoni pasta.

-- Add the andouille sausage, Ro-tel, butter, and cajun seasoning to the pot.
+- Add Remaining Ingredients: Add the andouille sausage, Ro-tel, butter, and Cajun seasoning to the pot.
 No need to mix anything.

-- Once the 2-minute NPR has completed, and the pin has dropped, open the pot and mix the pasta and other ingredients in the pot thoroughly.
-Then add the evaporated milk and cheddar cheese to the pot and stir until the cheese has fully melted into the pasta.
+- Stir In Evaporated Mik & Cheese: Add the evaporated milk and cheddar cheese to the pot and stir until the cheese has fully melted into the pasta.

 - Serve and enjoy this tasty pasta dish.